RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/set-maintenance-windows.md

 1. Click **Continue** to confirm your selection.

 You will only be allowed to skip maintenance twice in one month.

+Redis will still perform [urgent maintenance]({{<relref "/rc/subscriptions/maintenance#urgent-maintenance">}}) on your subscription during the skipped maintenance period.